-The global Configuration Manager options inbound-bsns-call, internal-bsnscall and outbound-bsns-call control whether the call type of the associated calls are to be classified as business calls.
+The global Configuration Manager options inbound-bsns-calls, internal-bsns-calls and outbound-bsns-calls control whether the call type of the associated calls are to be classified as business calls.
 T-Server will not classify the business type of the call using these options until the destination is known.
 Also these options are not be used to set the originating party's business type as business until after the Dialing event has been reported.
 (This is to ensure that Genesys reporting is consistent regardless of the switch reported order of events).